 There is no better destination in the U.S. than Vermont in the fall season.
 There, I said it!
 It might be a bold claim, but I’m stickin’ to it 😂

-Vermont has a special place in my heart because it’s where my husband and I honeymooned, and I’ve been going back to explore every inch of it ever since – that’s over 10 years of visiting the Green Mountain State!
+Vermont has a special place in my heart because it’s where my husband and I honeymooned, and I’ve been going back to explore every inch of it ever since – that’s over 20 years of visiting the Green Mountain State!

 This post is all about the most amazing things to do in the Green Mountain State in this spectacular season, which I think is the best time to visit Vermont.
-Are you ready to plan your most fun and cozy fall trip yet?
-Let’s get started!
+This list has been curated after years of my travels throughout the state, and I’m so excited to be able to share them with you today.

 New England Wanderlust contains affiliate links, and is a member of the Amazon Services LLC Associates Program.
 We may earn a commission from any purchases you choose to make from our links, at no additional cost to you.
 For more information, please refer to our Privacy Policy.